PureIsntHere/DeadSplatter/README.md

 **Known Issues**
-1) Certain Windows Server Builds have weird permissions that cause the script to run in failsafe mode 24/7
+1) Certain Windows Server Builds have weird permissions that cause the script to run in failsafe mode 24/7 Possible fix for some users is to run through elevated Powershell.